 Fort Lauderdale, Florida 33309

-I receive many questions from customers about financing their purchase of a yacht, so I decided to include a few frequently asked questions and answers to them for everyone's interest.
-I am not a yacht finance specialist, but I deal with many lenders in our industry and offer the answers below as a general guideline to help you get started with financing your new yacht.
-Below the FAQ's and answers, I have also listed a few recommended marine lenders.
+We receive many questions from customers about financing their purchase of a yacht, so we decided to include a few frequently asked questions and answers to them for everyone’s interest.
+We are not a yacht finance specialist, but we deal with many lenders in our industry and offer the answers below as a general guideline to help you get started with financing your new yacht.
+Below the FAQ’s and answers, we have also listed a few recommended marine lenders.
 Please feel free to contact them directly anytime for more detailed information on financing your yacht purchase.
-As always, don't hesitate to Contact Me for assistance with any of your yachting needs.
+As always, don’t hesitate to Contact Me for assistance with any of your yachting needs.

 1. What borrowing options are available for yachts?

-Rates and terms are similar to buying real estate or any other financed asset, but I will describe the usual options.
-I find almost all marine lenders offer simple interest loans, which means you only pay interest on the principal owed.
+Rates and terms are similar to buying real estate or any other financed asset, but we will describe the usual options.
+We find almost all marine lenders offer simple interest loans, which means you only pay interest on the principal owed.

 - Fixed rate loans: Just as its name implies, a fixed rate loan offers a fixed rate over the life of the loan, so your payments never change.
 Marine lenders typically offer 20 year fixed rate loan programs, but we see offers anywhere from 10 to 30 years also.

 - Adjustable rate loans: This option usually fixes your rate for so many years and then the rate fluctuates over the remaining term of the loan.
 The fluctuation is usually limited to a specified range.
 Typically, we see offers of 3 years, but several marine lenders also offer interest only loans.
 Some lenders even offer deferred payment, annual payment and seasonal payment loans.

 2. How long will it take to get approved for a loan?